Martavin/data_visualization_project/README.md

-# Predicting Attrition with Data Visulizations
+# Predicting Attrition with Data Visualization

-In this project, I will use Data Visulization tools to present insight on employees who are likely to leave a company based on **Overtime Hours** and **Monthly Income**
+In this project, I will use Data Visualization tools to present insight on employees who are likely to leave a company based on **Overtime Hours** and **Monthly Income**

 ## Project Overview